electrongonewild/Hacktoberfest-2k23/README.md

 - Donate directly to open source projects
 # What can you contribute?
 There is always something to contribute to a project whether you are a beginner or pro.
 In this project, you can add about interfacing different devices with microcontrollers/processors or maybe getting started with some electronic stuff.
 Or maybe you modify the documentation for same.
-- Add your name and github ID to Contributors.md

 - For different controller/module create a different folder
 - Make sure to add circuit/connection diagram with your code
 - Always first verify your code before making a Pull Request